00

 Table of contents

-A chargeback is the forceful reversal of transaction funds by the cardholder’s bank from merchant bank.
+A chargeback is a forceful reversal of transaction funds by the cardholder's card issuer or financial institution.

-When consumers are dissatisfied with a purchased product or service, a Federal law enables them to dispute that specific transaction with their bank for payment reversal without involving the merchant.
+When consumers are dissatisfied with a purchased product or service, a Federal law (The Fair Credit Billing Act of 1974) enables them to dispute that specific transaction with their bank for payment reversal without involving the merchant.

 Each single chargeback process involves the following entities: